a-renzini/pygwb/docs/pipeline.rst

 This tutorial provides a brief overview of the ``pygwb_pipe`` script and how to run it for one job, i.e., a small stretch of data.
 In practice, however, one probably wants to analyze months, if not years, of data.
-To address this need, ``pygwb_pipe`` can be run on multiple jobs, i.e., different stretches of data, through parallelization using Condor (more information about condor can be found `here <https://htcondor.readthedocs.io/en/latest/index.html>`_).
+To address this need, ``pygwb_pipe`` can be run on multiple jobs, i.e., different stretches of data, through parallelization using Condor (more information about Condor can be found `here <https://htcondor.readthedocs.io/en/latest/index.html>`_).
 The concrete implementation within the ``pygwb`` package is outlined in the `following tutorial <multiple_jobs.html>`_.